Leila Forouhar

-Leila Forouhar (لیلا فروهر, Leilâ Foruhar; born 23 February 1959) is an Iranian singer.
-She initially pursued a career as an actress and, seven years after the 1979 Iranian Revolution, migrated first from Turkey to Los Angeles in 1986, and then settled in Los Angeles, United States, from 1988.
+Leila Forouhar (لیلا فروهر, Leilâ Foruhar; born 23 February 1959) is an Iranian singer and former actress.

+Born in Isfahan as the daughter to actor Jahangir Forouhar, she initially pursued a career as an actress and, seven years after the 1979 Iranian Revolution, migrated first from Turkey to Los Angeles in 1986, and then settled in Los Angeles, United States, from 1988.

 Forouhar is the daughter of two Iranian actors, Jahangir Forouhar and Farangis Farahzadi.
 She began acting in films at the age of five and entered the music industry at 14.
 Before the revolution, she appeared in over 45 Iranian films, and after migrating to the United States, she released more than 20 albums.
-She is also well-known in countries neighboring Iran, such as Tajikistan and Afghanistan.
-In 2010, Forouhar performed at a Nowruz celebration at the Thomas Jefferson Library of the United States Congress.
+In 2010, Forouhar performed at a Nowruz celebration at the Thomas Jefferson Building of the Library of Congress.

 Early life

 Leila Forouhar was born on 23 February 1959 in Isfahan, Iran, into an artistic family with actor parents, Jahangir Forouhar and Farangis Farahzadi.
 She began performing on stage at the age of three, acting in various theatrical productions at the Sepahan Theater in Isfahan alongside her parents and the renowned theater artist Arham Sadr.
+Also, collaborating with Zana Lajani, an active and influential artist in the theater field, provided another opportunity for the growth and flourishing of her artistic talents and played an important role in expanding her stage and professional experiences.